 - Your reasons for why you’re interested in the projects you have selected.
 Be prepared to address the experience you’d bring to the project and how your interests, skills, and coursework meet the needs of the project/client.
 Your narrative response is limited to 350 words (roughly 2/3 a page).
 Please note that your narrative should address all three projects within the 350 word limit.
 You’re encouraged to take the time to craft a thoughtful, clear narrative supported with specific examples that demonstrate your relevant kills, knowledge, and experience.

-- You will most likely be assigned to your first or second project choice but this is not guaranteed.
+- You will most likely be assigned to your first or second project choice but are not guaranteed.
 You must be willing to participate in all three of your project choices.

 - Do not contact the faculty advisor to learn more about the project and/or express your interest in joining the project team.
 If you have questions about a project, please email email@example.com.